-Clever clothing storage ideas can stretch your closet space and make it work miles more efficiently.
+Clever clothes storage ideas can stretch your closet space and make it work miles more efficiently.
 After all, there’s nothing worse than trying to find a favorite sweater or pair of shoes when you’re hurrying to get ready in the morning and are up against the clock.

-By simply re-thinking your clothes storage, re-jigging the space and re-homing those garments and shoes that you no longer need, you will discover that it's not only easier to find what you need fast, but it will also emerge from the closet uncreased and unscathed.
+Clothing storage ideas are key to organizing a bedroom, and by re-jigging the space and re-homing those garments and shoes that you no longer need, you will discover that it's not only easier to find what you need fast, but it will also emerge from the closet uncreased and unscathed.

-Clothing storage ideas
+Clothes storage ideas

-Clothing storage ideas really start with closet organization ideas, since more space doesn't necessarily mean more storage.
+Ideas for storing clothes really start with closet organization ideas, since more space doesn't necessarily mean more storage.

 ‘Getting the configuration right is what makes or breaks a closet and its functionality,’ says Rachal Hutcheson, National Retail Manager at Sharps.
 ‘A sensible place to start is by assessing your clothing storage needs.
 We all organize differently, so think about the volume of clothes and shoes that you have, whether you might need storage areas for bedding and towels and how much space you might need in the future.’

 1. Opt for fitted furniture to maximize space